 Zarkin, Jessica.
 2021.
 "Does Demilitarizing Policing Work?
 Evidence from Neighborhood Action Groups in Ciudad Neza."

 González, Yanilda and Jessica Zarkin.
 2021.
 "Who Governs Policing?
 Mayors' Strategic Linkages to Police in Latin America."

 Canales, Rodrigo, Jessica Zarkin, and Lluvia González.
 2021.
 "From Brave Enforcer to Trusted Protector: Role Evolution and Procedural Justice in Mexico City's Police Department."

 In the first paper, I propose a novel theory on why political executives appoint military members as police chiefs.
-I argue and show that coercive pressures and strategic incentives embedded in fragmented police governance drive local executives to appoint military chiefs to facilitate inter-agency collaboration in crime control.
+I argue that local politicians appoint military members as police chiefs when they face coercive pressures and strategic incentives to align with the federal government’s militarized security strategy.
 In the second paper, I build a theory of when and how recruitment of military members into police departments results in bureaucratic destabilization (i.e., disrupts the inner workings of the police).
 Finally, in the third paper, I propose a new theory on why politicians pursue the demilitarization of public safety and I also explore its consequences for urban governance.

-My dissertation combines various qualitative methods, including in-depth interviews, qualitative comparative analysis, and three-stage content-analysis process, alongside repeated event history and quasi-experimental research designs.
+My dissertation combines various qualitative methods, including in-depth interviews, qualitative comparative analysis, and three-stage content-analysis, alongside repeated event history and quasi-experimental research designs.

-This project is based on two years of immersive qualitative fieldwork in seven police departments in Mexico, during which I conducted over 300 in-depth interviews with civilian and ex-military police officers, police chiefs, state and municipal employees, and mayors.
+This project is based on two years of immersive qualitative fieldwork in seven police departments in Mexico, during which I, together with a team of researchers, conducted over 300 in-depth interviews with civilian and ex-military police officers, police chiefs, state and municipal employees, and mayors.
 It also leverages two original data sets on police chief appointments and police-community partnerships.